Security – the big difference between HTTP and HTTPS

 Giving sites a search boost

-Since 2014, HTTPS has also been used as a signal in Google’s search ranking algorithms, giving site owners a strong incentive to upgrade to a secure connection.
+Since 2014, it has also been used as a signal in Google’s search ranking algorithms, giving site owners a strong incentive to upgrade to a secure connection.
 Eventually web browsers will display a stronger warning that regular HTTP connections are insecure.

 If you want to turn on secure browsing, you’ll need to go into the Privacy settings on your internet browser of choice (Google Chrome, Safari, Internet Explorer etc.) and turn it on.
 A quick online search will give you the exact route to do this, as well as some other tips for keeping your informations secure online.